 This card assumes you’re capable of running your financial life, while making some concessions for occasional mistakes and hardships that affect us all.
 For example, Discover® will waive your late payment penalty the first time you miss a minimum monthly payment.
 In addition, your APR won’t automatically spike to the higher penalty rate common on most credit card terms sheets.

 Features that fit both student and post-grad lifestyles

-Even though a late payment won’t tank your account, Discover’s flexible payment options reduce the likelihood that you’ll miss a deadline.
-As long as you submit your payment by 11:59 P.M.
-Eastern time on your due date, you’ll avoid late payment fees and any potential damage to your credit report.
-Just watch out: getting this spoiled with customer service at this stage of your financial life can set you up for disappointment if you eventually start dealing with some of Discover’s competitors later on.
+Just watch out: getting this spoiled with customer service at this stage of your financial life can set you up for disappointment if you eventually start dealing with some of Discover®’s competitors later on.

-The Discover it® card makes a habit of saying no. No annual fee, no transaction fee, no overlimit fee, no APR hike for a late payment, and in fact, no late fee on your first late payment.
-Discover’s latest incarnation of cash back cards aims to simplify the relationship between cardholder and card issuer into one of easy cooperation.
-Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.*
+The Discover it® card makes a habit of saying no. No annual fee, no foreign transaction fee, no overlimit fee, no APR hike for a late payment, and in fact, no late fee on your first late payment.
+Discover®’s latest incarnation of cash back cards aims to simplify the relationship between cardholder and card issuer into one of easy cooperation.
+Plus, free FICO® Credit Score online, on your monthly statement and in Discover®’s mobile app.*

 The Discover it® arrived on the market with heavy fanfare, including lots of television ads and billboards touting personal service and a new rebate structure that frees customers from most cash back traps.
-Discover’s 18 month introductory balance transfer deal hits a sweet spot if you’re among the millions of Americans trying to shed an “average” credit card balance.
-Plus, free FICO® Credit Score on your monthly statement to help you stay on top of your credit.*
+Discover®’s 18-month introductory balance transfer deal hits a sweet spot if you’re among the millions of Americans trying to shed an “average” credit card balance.
+Plus, free FICO® Credit Score online, on your monthly statement and in Discover®’s mobile app.*